sakuramomo1005/sakuramomo1005/README.md

 ### Hi there 👋 welcome to my site!

+I am a Ph.D. student in Biostatistics at NYU Grossman School of Medicine.

+I am interested in precision medicine and developing statistical models for decision predictions.
+Working with Professor Thaddeus Tarpey, my current research focuses on the single-index model and trajectory analysis for functional data.
+I also enjoys collaborations with doctors in Medical School.

+Websites:

+Linkedin: []

+GitHub

+Leetcode

 <!--
 **sakuramomo1005/sakuramomo1005** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.